Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 OEKO-TEX Standard 100: The Most Widely Recognized

 OEKO-TEX Standard 100 is probably the most widely recognized textile certification globally.
-It tests finished textile products and certifies that every component — fabric, thread, buttons, zippers, labels — has been tested for harmful substances and found to be safe for human health.
+It tests finished textile products and certifies that every component.
+Fabric, thread, buttons, zippers, labels and has been tested for harmful substances and found to be safe for human health.

 What it certifies: The absence of harmful chemicals at levels that could be dangerous to human health.
 This includes pesticide residues, heavy metals, formaldehyde, pH levels, colorfastness, and hundreds of other potentially harmful substances.